-See "Restrictions in Volume, Directory, and File Names," below, for a complete list of restrictions that apply to file names.
+See also "Restrictions in Volume, Directory, and File Names," later in this section.

 Restrictions for Volume, Directory, and File Names

 The following characters are used for special purposes by the operating system.
 Do not use them in volume, directory, or file names.